BovoBovo123/Ising_Model_simulation_2D/README.md

 - numpy 1.21.2
 - matplotlib 3.4.3
 - for an informative progress bar: tqdm 4.62.3
-- logging and configparser from python 3.9.7
+- logging, configparser and sys from python 3.9.7
 - for testing: pytest 6.2.5

 ## Modules